JorikSchellekens/netsim/README.md

 use tokio_core::reactor::Core;
 use get_if_addrs::get_if_addrs;

-// First, check that there is more than one network interface.
+// First, check that there is at least one network interface.
 This will generally be true
 // since there will at least be the loopback interface. let interfaces = get_if_addrs().unwrap();
 assert!(interfaces.len() > 0);